Dynamics of small bubbles in turbulence in non-dilute conditions: Preferential sampling and clustering

 Although the back-reaction on the fluid may be small, we can expect a significant difference between four-way coupled and one-way coupled bubbles in the Lagrangian statistics due to the interactions between bubbles themselves.
 Because of the preferential concentration inside high-vorticity regions, local densities can be much larger than the mean density, which raises the importance of bubble-bubble interactions even further.
 To investigate the effect of these interactions on the preferential concentration of bubbles inside the high-vorticity regions, we study the enstrophy $\Omega^2\equiv|\bm{\nabla}\times\bm{u}|^2$ that is sampled at the position of the bubble.

 The results are shown in Fig.~\ref{fig:sampled_ens} for varying volume fraction $\alpha$ and for different bubble sizes $D$ and turbulence Taylor-scale Reynolds number $\textrm{Re}_\lambda$.
 The figure shows a clear transition between a dilute regime at low $\alpha$ and a denser regime at higher $\alpha$.
 In the dilute regime, the preferential sampling of the four-way coupled bubbles is indistinguishable from that of the one-way coupled bubbles.
 In the denser regime, preferential sampling decreases as bubbles start to interact through their excluded-volume and eventually approaches the Eulerian average expected for uniformly distributed bubbles at the highest volume fractions.
 The transition between the two regimes occurs at around a critical volume fraction $\alpha=\alpha_c\approx1\%$, independent of the bubble size $D$ in the considered range, as indicated by the collapse in panel (a).
 We recall that this collapse is with respect to the volume fraction $\alpha$, which for each bubble size corresponds to a different number of bubbles.
-The small excess oversampling of enstrophy for the largest bubbles ($D=1.63\eta$) at low $\alpha$ beyond the one-way coupled bubbles is attributed to the self-induced vorticity sensed by the bubbles due to their back-reaction on the fluid.
+The largest bubbles ($D=1.63\eta$) show a small excess oversampling of enstrophy beyond the one-way coupled bubbles at low $\alpha$.
+This is attributed to the self-induced vorticity sensed by the bubbles that results from the perturbations produced by the localized back-reaction $\bm{f}_p$ on the fluid.

 The high-enstrophy regions that the bubbles preferentially sample are associated with vortex filaments in the turbulent flow \cite{douady1991,jimenez1993structure,yeung2015extreme,Calzavarini2008,Toschi2009,Aliseda2011,Wang2024}.
 These coherent structures are long-lived small-scale structures that extend in a line-like filamentary fashion.
 They have been an active topic in fundamental turbulence research and are presumed to be intricately connected to turbulence intermittency \cite{Frisch_1995,buzzicotti2020statistical,freitas2025statistical}.
 The findings in this work shed some light on the space occupied by these high-vorticity regions.
 Since we find that preferential sampling decreases from around $\alpha_c\approx1\%$ for the considered $\textrm{Re}_\lambda=\mathcal{O}(10^2)$, we can regard this as the point at which the vortex filaments become essentially `filled-up', such that less preferential locations need to be sampled, making this transition point a proxy for the volume fraction occupied by vortex filaments.